SparkyTruck/deepmd-jax/README.md

 # Deepmd-JAX

 Welcome to Deepmd-JAX v0.2!
 Check this [example_notebook] for a quick tutorial.
 Supports Deep Potential (DP), Deep Wannier (DW), DP Long Range (DPLR), and you can try the Message Passing (DP-MP) model for more accuracy.
-Perform NVE/NVT/NPT simulations on multiple GPUs, and enjoy a simple and lightning-fast training and simulation workflow!
+You can perform NVE/NVT/NPT simulations on multiple GPUs, and enjoy a simple and lightning-fast training and simulation workflow!

 # Installation
 Requires CUDA 12 for GPU support; latest CUDA subversion preferred but not mandatory.
 We recommend using a conda environment